India at Tokyo 2020, day 9 schedule: All eyes on PV Sindhu and men’s hockey team

 |Musashino Forest Sport Plaza BDM Court 1

-Note: Some other events of interest to
+Note: Some other events of interest to follow

 6.00 am, 9.30 am: Men’s hockey quarterfinals 1 & 2: GERvARG and AUSvNED